 - How long tap water takes before it’s safe for fish

-- How long the
+- How long the water conditioner takes to work

 - Other ways to remove chlorine from water